bghira/SimpleTuner/documentation/quickstart/FLUX.md

 ### Aspect bucketing
 - Training for too long on square crops probably won't damage this model.
 Go nuts, it's great and reliable.
+- On the other hand, using the natural aspect buckets of your dataset might overly bias these shapes during inference time.
+  - This could be a desirable quality, as it keeps aspect-dependent styles like cinematic stuff from bleeding into other resolutions too much.
+  - However, if you're looking to improve results equally across many aspect buckets, you might have to experiment with `crop_aspect=random` which comes with its own downsides.

-### X-Flux LoRA trainer settings
+### Reproducing the results of X-Flux trainer / realism LoRA

-To "match" the behaviour of the X-Flux trainer:
+To "match" the behaviour of the X-Flux trainer and reproduce their Realism LoRA:

 - Retrieve the two datasets of ~1M Midjourney/Nijijourney images that the X-flux Realism LoRA was trained on. **This will use more than 2tb of local disk space**, but this is how many images X-flux used.
   - https://huggingface.co/datasets/terminusresearch/midjourney-v6-520k-raw